 - Orchids as House Plants - Rebecca Tyson Northen - Google Books

-The book explains the basic need of orchids and shows you the three common methods of growing them in the house - in a window, in a case, and under artificial light.
-It goes on to describe many fascinating kinds of orchids that do well as a house pla
+The book explains the basic need of orchids and shows you the three standard methods of growing them in the house - in a window, in a case, and under artificial light.
+It goes on to describe many fascinating kinds of orchids that do well as a house p

 - Taylor's Guide to Orchids - Judy White - Google Books

 One of every seven flowering plants on earth is an orchid.
 Interest in growing orchids has risen dramatically in recent years, and many new varieties that can be grown in the home without a greenhouse have been developed.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2019 Kenna McHugh